 What SOLVAir® can do for the glass industry

 SOLVAir®’s sodium bicarbonate sorbents neutralize the acid components in flue gases to easily comply with legal emission limits.
 It is highly effective in SOX mitigation as well as hydrofluoric acid (HF), reaching removal rates of 98% of SOx.

 The salts formed by these reactions have to be separated from the flue gas using an electrostatic precipitator (ESP) or a ceramic filter, depending on the required mitigation performance and the temperature of the gases.

 Providing a competitive advantage to glass manufacturers

 SOLVAir® allows heat recovery from the flue gases.
-This process requires low concentrations of SOx and particularly SO3 in the gases entering the heat recovery system to avoid the condensation of acids on the surface of the equipment.
+This process requires low concentrations of SOx and particularly SO3 in the gases entering the heat recovery system to avoid the condensation of acids inside flue gas ducts, filtration systems and heat exchangers.

 High efficiency towards SOx enables glass manufacturers to achieve substantial savings of energy, which can be a decisive advantage in a very competitive industry.

 Key benefits for our customers in the glass industry

 SOLVAir® is used in a dry sorbent injection system (DSI), which is easy to implement, doesn’t produce any liquid residue and doesn’t require reheating the flue gases to operate a DeNOx SCR.